 Emerged in 2008, the Paraguayan People's Army has created a conflict that has already claimed a hundred dead.

 Marxist guerrillas in Latin America are a thing of the past.
 That conviction led to underestimate the emergence in 2008 of the Paraguayan People's Army (EPP), which since then has carried out a hundred violent actions, especially in rural areas of the northeast of the country.
 The conflict has claimed a hundred dead and as many wounded; there have also been kidnappings of personalities, which have given the EPP special media coverage.
-The creation of a controversial special military-police corps has not achieved the goal goal of putting an end to the group, which generates criticism of the Government's management of the problem.
+The creation of a controversial special military-police corps has not achieved the goal of putting an end to the group, which has led to criticism of the government's management of the problem.

 article / Eduardo Villa Corta